S/SP/U Grading Policy for Spring 2021 Courses

 How many courses can a student change to S/SP/U?

-The S/SP/U grading option may be selected for one, some, or all courses completed during Fall Semester 2020.
+The S/SP/U grading option may be selected for one, some, or all courses completed during Spring Semester 2021.

 How will the S/SP/U grading system affect a student’s GPA?

 A passing grade (S, SP) will not be factored into the GPA; however, these courses will count towards earned semester hours.
 A failing grade (U) will not be factored into the GPA, and no semester hour credit will be earned.
-If the S/SP/U option is selected for one or more courses, the GPA will be calculated based on the remaining letter grades earned during Fall Semester 2020.
-If the student chooses the S/SP/U grading option for ALL courses, then the student’s GPA will be the same as it was at the beginning of Fall Semester 2020,
+If the S/SP/U option is selected for one or more courses, the GPA will be calculated based on the remaining letter grades earned during Spring Semester 2021.
+If the student chooses the S/SP/U grading option for ALL courses, then the student’s GPA will be the same as it was at the beginning of Spring Semester 2021,

 What happens if students are currently on academic warning or probation?